openpatata/openpatata-data/SCHEMAS.md

 ## bill.yaml

 * **`actions`** (`array`)

     A list of actions parliament has taken on this bill, in chronological order.
 An action must be one of the following predefined types.

+    Each item must be compliant with exactly one of:

     *

         * [required] **`action`** (`string`)